 This thought has allowed me to totally reframe what I hope to do.”

 How much time will this take?

 2-6 hours per week.
 A total of 7 weeks of content, connecting and sharing.
 It is a self-paced course – you can dive deep or skim the surface and still find great benefit.

-We highly recommend setting aside a specific time each week, after new material becomes available each WEDNESDAY, to go through the weekly module lesson.
+We highly recommend setting aside a specific time each week, after new material becomes available each X, to go through the weekly module lesson.

 What if I'm busy?